testpatchesorg/qubership-workflow-hub/README.md

 | 'config', 'conf', 'cofiguration', 'configure'           | config          |

 Labels on PRs used to generate release notes for GitHub releases.
 You can edit labels configuration and [release notes generation template](#step-3-add-configuration-file-for-github-release) to extend or improve the default ones.

-### Add commit messages to PR body

-The workflow will collect commit messages from pull request and add them in pull request description.

 ---